TruStory/truchain/docs/spec/staking/README.md

 An argument's standing can be enhanced with an `UpvoteArgumentMsg` with some stake.
 The stake `Amount` is currently fixed at 10 trustake.

 An argument creator cannot upvote their own argument.

+Check if the upvote is on an argument by a user who is jailed.
+Check their jail status and unjail them.
+Un-jailing should reset the creator's `SlashCount` and `IsJailed` status.

 ```go
 type UpvoteArgumentMsg struct {